 What would you do with $1,000?

 These types of questions are basically limited only by your imagination, so start thinking and ask away!

 Question 2 – Either/Or

-These are the type of question that you give your fans two options and ask which they would prefer.
+With this type of question you give your fans two options, asking which they prefer.

 Would you rather ____________ or ____________?